Location – El Paso, TX

-Assigned to Bolivia in 1979, Sister Maggie worked there eleven years.
+Sister Maggie served there for eleven years.
 For seven years, she lived in a small Aymara Indian community about two hours outside of La Paz, ran a clinic, did pastoral work and worked with the parish children.
-In the city of La Paz, on a hillside called Alto Chijini, Sister Maggie continued pastoral work and her commitment to children’s lives.
+In the city of La Paz, on a hillside called Alto Chijini, Sister Maggie continued pastoral work and her commitment to children.
 She collaborated with the Archdiocesan Health Committee, organizing continuing education retreats for the staff in the clinics.